dgparent/Second-Brain-Foundation/docs/08-archive/decisions/strategic-decision-framework.md

 **What does success look like?**

 - [ ] You're known as the creator of Second Brain Framework (like PARA Method)
-- [ ] You have a thriving Obsidian plugin with 10K users and $100K/year income
+- [ ] You have a thriving Obsidian module with 10K users and $100K/year income
 - [ ] You have a successful desktop app with 5K users and $500K/year revenue
 - [ ] You tried, failed, learned, and moved on to something else
 - [ ] Something else: _______________